Identification of a novel fibronectin-aggrecan complex in the synovial fluid of knees with painful meniscal injury

 Digital Object Identifier (DOI)

 Scuderi, Gaetano J.; Golish, S. Raymond; Cook, Frank F.; Cuellar, Jason M.; Bowser, Robert P.; and Hanna, Lewis S., "Identification of a novel fibronectin-aggrecan complex in the synovial fluid of knees with painful meniscal injury" (2011).
-Neurobiology.
+Translational Neuroscience.
 564.